(as of Dec. 3, 2020)

-While 33 stated have legalized medical marijuana, the remaining 17 states have all passed laws allowing the use of cannabidiol (CBD) extract, usually in oil form, with minimal tetrahydrocannabinol (THC), and often for the treatment of epilepsy or seizures in seriously ill children.
+While 36 state and DC have legalized medical marijuana, the remaining 14 states have all passed laws allowing the use of cannabidiol (CBD) extract, usually in oil form, with minimal or no tetrahydrocannabinol (THC), and often for the treatment of epilepsy or seizures in seriously ill children.
 CBD, one of the 400+ ingredients found in marijuana, is not psychoactive.

 ProCon.org does not consider passing a CBD-specific law to be the equivalent of making medical marijuana legal because these laws do not legalize use of the marijuana plant for medical purposes.
 See our resource on the legal medical marijuana states for more information.